ClassHook/plyr/README.md

 # Features

-- 📼 **HTML Video & Audio, YouTube & Vimeo** - support for the major formats
+- 📼 **HTML Video & Audio, YouTube, Vimeo, & Dailymotion** - support for the major formats
 - 💪 **Accessible** - full support for VTT captions and screen readers
 - 🔧 **[Customizable](#html)** - make the player look how you want with the markup you want
 - 😎 **Clean HTML** - uses the _right_ elements. `<input type="range">` for volume and `<progress>` for progress and well, `<button>`s for buttons.
 There's no